 Even the most careful travellers occasionally find themselves getting lost, failing hard at local etiquette, or otherwise blundering and puking around a new destination.
 And while we’re seasoned explorers, Lonely Planet’s writers and staff have experienced their fair share of travel disasters.

 But there are some anecdotes we only dare to share in hushed whispers, to wincing, open-mouthed (or nauseated) listeners.
+The run-up to Halloween seems like a fittingly morbid season to share them further.
 From pyrotechnic failures to illness on the road, all the way through to guns waving and wildlife encounters gone horribly wrong, these are a few of our travel horror stories.

 Brothel-bound in Malawi

 Lusaka, Zambia.
 We're headed east to Lilongwe, Malawi, by local bus.
 We've bought reserved seats on an express bus... that never arrives.
 So along with two other busloads of resigned people, mostly locals, four hours later we're herded aboard a bus making any stops and detours it is the driver's wallet-guided whim to make.